Our current focus is an educational documentary titled:

 Using the footage we’ve obtained thus far, our crew put together this little trailer, with the primary goal of raising more funds for completion of the film.
 So as to avoid unnecessary expenditures, we did not hire a professional voice-over artist to narrate the trailer.
 Rest assured that for our final film we will.

 Once the COVID-19 pandemic wanes and life returns to some kind of normal, we will resume production (as swiftly as we can).
-At the moment, we are trying to stay safe (we live in areas hard hit by the virus), care for loved ones (some elderly and very sick), fulfill our Kickstarter pledge promises (joyfully and with appreciation), and meet our daily duties (made all the more stressful by these horrific and unprecedented events).
+At the moment, we are trying to stay safe (we live in areas hard hit by the virus), care for loved ones (some elderly and very sick), fulfill our Kickstarter pledge promises (joyfully and with appreciation), and meet our daily duties (made all the more stressful by these challenging events).

 We could use some major philanthropic support.
 If you know anyone who might be interested in contributing to the film, please do let us know.